Facebook shouldn’t block you from finding friends on competitors

 Twitter, Vine, Voxer, MessageMe.
-Facebook has repeatedly cut off competitors from its feature for finding your Facebook friends on their apps…after jumpstarting its own social graph by convincing people to upload their Gmail contacts.
+Facebook has repeatedly cut off competitors from its feature for finding your Facebook friends on their apps… after jumpstarting its own social graph by convincing people to upload their Gmail contacts.
 Meanwhile, Facebook’s Download Your Information tool merely exports a text list of friends’ names you can’t use elsewhere.

-As congress considers potential regulation following Mark Zuckerberg’s testimonies, it should prioritize leveling the playing field for aspiring alternatives to Facebook and letting consumers choose where to social network.
+As Congress considers potential regulation following Mark Zuckerberg’s testimonies, it should prioritize leveling the playing field for aspiring alternatives to Facebook and letting consumers choose where to social network.
 And as a show of good faith and argument against it abusing its monopoly, Facebook should make our friend list truly portable.

-It’s time to free the social graph — to treat it as a fundamental digital possession, the way the Telecomunnications Act Of 1996 protects your right to bring your phone number with you to a new network.
+It’s time to free the social graph — to treat it as a fundamental digital possession, the way the Telecommunications Act of 1996 protects your right to bring your phone number with you to a new network.

-The two most powerful ways to do this would be for Facebook to stop, or congress to stop it from, blocking friend finding on competitors like it’s done in the past to Twitter and more.
+The two most powerful ways to do this would be for Facebook to stop, or Congress to stop it from, blocking friend finding on competitors like it’s done in the past to Twitter and more.
 And Facebook should change its Download Your Information tool to export our friend list in a truly interoperable format.
 When you friend someone on Facebook, they’re not just a name.
 They’re someone specific amongst often many with the same name, and Facebook should be open to us getting connected with them elsewhere.

 While it continues til this day, back in 2010 Facebook goaded users to import their Gmail address books so they could add them as Facebook friends.
 But it refused to let users export the email addresses of their friends to use elsewhere.
 That led Google to change its policy and require data portability reciprocity from any app using its Contacts API.